rojan-abolhasani/Order-in-Chaos-Understanding-Criminal-Patterns-in-Germany/README.md

   - `exp_RA_TimeSeriesAnalysis.ipynb`: Time series analysis and forecasting
   - `exp_DM_RA_ClearanceRateAnalysis.ipynb`: Analysis of the clearance rates for each year, comparing it to the total number of cases and grouped by categories of offenses.
 - **doc**: Stores the paper and figures related to the project.
-  - `InOrderChaos`: A directory for our paper.
+  - `OrderInChaos`: A directory for our paper.
+    - `OrderInChaos.pdf`: PDF file for the paper.
     - `report_final.tex`: LaTeX source file for the paper.
     - `report.zip`: LaTeX source file for the paper with style files and figs.
   - `fig`: Contains Python scripts and PDF files for shared figures.